andrewdemarest/cmpe252_chatbot/README.md

 - McBot: You are too kind.
 ## Other notes:
 - McBot responds to query about the menu on a per item basis. e.g. what main entrees do you have?.
 - McBot responds to basic chitchat.
-Especially comments, or if the manager needs to be seen.
+Especially compliments, or if the manager needs to be seen.
 - McBot does check if what you're ordering is actually on the menu.
 For instance McBot does not serve a bacon burger.